adap/flower/baselines/flanders/README.md

 **Hardware Setup:** AMD Ryzen 9, 64 GB RAM, and an NVIDIA 4090 GPU with 24 GB VRAM.

-**Estimated time to run:** You can expect to run experiments on the given setup in 2m with MNIST and 1h30m with Fashion-MNIST.
-With an Apple M2 Pro, 16gb RAM; each experiment with 10 clients for **MNIST** runs in about 24 minutes.
+**Estimated time to run:** You can expect to run experiments on the given setup in 2m with *MNIST* and 1h30m with *Fashion-MNIST*.
+With an Apple M2 Pro, 16gb RAM; each experiment with 10 clients for MNIST runs in about 24 minutes.
 Note that experiments with OPT (fang) and AGR-MM (minmax) can be 10x slower.

 **Contributors:** Edoardo Gabrielli, Sapienza University of Rome ([GitHub](https://github.com/edogab33), [Scholar](https://scholar.google.com/citations?user=b3bePdYAAAAJ))